-> Depending on the level of privacy that your loved one wants or needs, you may consider getting a bedroom with less people.
-You may also feel that a smaller number of people per bedroom may allow for a higher level of dedicated care, or a higher staff-to-resident ratio.
+Depending on the level of privacy that your loved one wants or needs, you may consider getting a bedroom with fewer people.
+You may also feel that a smaller number of people per bedroom may allow for a higher level of dedicated care or a higher staff-to-resident ratio.
 Depending on your preferences, this could lead to a higher cost than usual as you may have to opt for a more premium accommodation choice to satisfy your preferences.

 Do take this into account as you make your decision.